net-lisias-kspu/ContractConfigurator/Expression-Syntax.md

 rewardFunds = Random(1000.0, 2000.0)
 targetBody = HomeWorld()
 ```
-The full list of functions can be found in the [[Function & Method Reference Guide|Function-&-Method-Reference-Guide]].
+The full list of functions can be found in the [[Function Reference Guide|Function-Reference-Guide]].

 ### Methods